 Mr. LaRue has served as a member of our board of directors since July 2014.
 He served as the Chief Financial Officer, Senior Vice President and Treasurer at Cadence Pharmaceuticals, Inc., a biopharmaceutical company, from June 2006 until its acquisition by Mallinckrodt plc in March 2014, and from April 2007 to March 2014, he served as the Assistant Secretary at Cadence.
-Prior to joining Cadence, Mr. LaRue was the Senior Vice President and Chief Financial Officer of Micromet, Inc. (formerly CancerVax Corporation), a biotechnology company, from 2001 to 2006.
+Prior to joining Cadence Pharmaceuticals, Inc., Mr. LaRue was the Senior Vice President and Chief Financial Officer of Micromet, Inc. (formerly CancerVax Corporation), a biotechnology company, from 2001 to 2006.
 From 2000 to 2001, Mr. LaRue served as the Executive Vice President and Chief Financial Officer of eHelp Corporation, a provider of user assistance software.
 Previously, he was the Vice President and Treasurer of Safeskin Corporation, a medical device company, from 1997 to 2000 and the Treasurer of GDE Systems, Inc., a high technology electronic systems company from 1993 to 1997.
-Mr. LaRue currently serves on the board of directors of Applied Proteomics, Inc., a developer of protein-based molecular diagnostics, a position he has held since July 2015, and Conatus Pharmaceuticals, Inc., a publicly traded biopharmaceutical company, a position he has held since February 2017.
+Mr. LaRue currently serves on the board of directors of Conatus Pharmaceuticals, Inc., a position he has held since February 2017.
+In addition, since December 2017 Mr. LaRue has served on the board of directors of Oncternal Therapeutics, Inc., a private venture-backed cancer therapeutics company.
 Mr. LaRue received a B.S. in business administration and an M.B.A. from the University of Southern California.